yuyizhong/clientprofile/README.md

 ![Delete-client-Y](assets/images/delete-client3.png)

 **Operation option 4 - Edit Client:**
-* If users enter *4* to edit a client's detail, App will ask users to provide information of client's first name, last name and date of birth in order to allocate the particular client.
+* If users enter *4* to edit a client's details, App will ask users to provide information of client's first name, last name and date of birth in order to allocate the particular client.
 * After finding the client, system will ask user if they want to edit each personal information one after each other (Y or N).
 * If users enter 'N' for one of the updating options, it will then move to next one.
 * Spend is the last option and if no edit, system will exit to main menu for next operation.